influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #### tsmFullCompactionDuration

-* The duration, in wall nanoseconds, spent in full compactions.
+* The duration (wall time), in nanoseconds, spent in full compactions.
 * Data type: integer

 #### tsmFullCompactionErr